 This represents a fundamental change in the training of future academic clinicians on an all-Ireland basis as Professor Michael Gill, principal director of the ICAT Programme and Head of the School of Medicine at Trinity College Dublin explained: Excellence in research, innovation and teaching leads to excellence in clinical care.
 International research has shown that hospitals and other healthcare organisations that are active in research and teaching have been shown to deliver better patient outcomes.

 Minister for Health, Simon Harris said: “Patients will be the long-term winners as this collaborative investment will fundamentally improve both the number and calibre of clinician scientists working in our universities and health services.
 I was pleased to announce in September of 2016, the investment by Wellcome, the Health Research Board, the Universities and the HSE-NDTP, and HSC R&I. I’m delighted to be asked back to formally launch this significant investment in the future of the health service, and I know the positive impact for patient care is going to be very real.
-I am highly impressed with the caliber of the first eight ICAT Fellows from across the postgraduate disciplines and I look forward to hearing about their career progression, and those of successive waves of ICAT fellows in the next few years.”
+I am highly impressed with the calibre of the first eight ICAT Fellows from across the postgraduate disciplines and I look forward to hearing about their career progression, and those of successive waves of ICAT fellows in the next few years.”

 Dr Mairead O Driscoll, Interim Chief Executive at the Health Research Board said: “The HRB is committed to creating a research-active culture among health professionals.
 This leads to better patient care and health service delivery.
 Our investment in this ICAT programme complements many other initiatives the HRB has underway to engage people in research at an early stage in their career.
 I congratulate the first cohort of fellows and wish them well for what will be a dynamic and challenging training journey.”